eved1018/InterfaceExtension/ReadMe.md

 * `-mi`: Interaction cutoff for extension (default 1).
 * `-m:` Amino Acids used for extension (default TRP,ARG).
 * `-r:` Output file name.
-* `-c:` Number of cores to use in parallel (default 0 ie. single threaded).
+* `-c:` Number of cores to use in parallel (default 4).
 <br />

-Add these flags to use Scrwl4 or qhull.
+Add these flags to use certain features.
+*  `-p`: Run Interface Extention in parallel.
 * `-scwrl`: Use scrwl4 to remodel sidechain (default no sidechain remodeling).
 * `-qh`: Use c++ qhull (default pyhull).
 * `-nomod`: (FOR TESTING ONLY) Dont use modeller and instead just change the names of the residue in the pdb.